 Reminiscent of the long-ago Sunday drives through the neighborhoods of big houses and big yards, green grass and beautiful lawn furniture I enjoyed as a young girl, the oohs and ahhs of another generation could be heard.
 While Sam slept because the winding of the road was making him woozy, we continued our ooohs and ahhhs, enjoying the designs and expressions of creativity of your own property.
 Years ago, the same conversation could be heard as I thought about the generations in the car.
 My boys, her grandsons, miles and miles apart came together to continue strenthening the connection of historical significance that each family strives for itself.

 “Weee-eee–eee!” cheered Lou as we sloped over each hill and bump.
-I felt huge satisfaction as I listened to his expressions of happiness and his participation meant three generations made a stronger conn.
-We felt as though the miles didn’t make the distance in daily living so vast.
+I felt huge satisfaction as I listened to his expressions of happiness and his participation meant three generations made a stronger connection.
+We felt as though the many miles which exist didn’t make the distance in today’s daily living so vast.
 We were enjoying each other’s company.
+Our interactions made me feel as though there weren’t any distances between us, geographical or generational.
+Our emotions of happiness to be together surpassed any length of road.

 He did it.
 He made the face that sparks of orneriness and playful obstinance.
 He made the “O” face, as if to say, “Uh-oh, I’ve been caught so I need to play it up with the hope that no one will be mad”.